Tips & Tricks

 If you are in your first 90 days at a new job, a higher-than-usual error rate is completely normal.
 Most employers expect it.
 What matters is the trajectory, not the starting point.

 Is it normal to make mistakes at a new job?
 Yes.
 For the first three to six months, most managers understand you are learning.
 What they are watching for is whether you learn from each mistake and whether you ask questions rather than guessing.
-Demonstrate both and your error-rate trajectory matters far more than your starting point.

 Even with all the right systems, significant mistakes still happen.
 How you handle them determines far more about your reputation than the mistake itself.